Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Each participating International Law Firm will be asked to designate one person at their firm, who will act as the point of contact on all organizational issues during the period that the annual meeting is being organized and who will be fully authorized and fully committed to performing this task.
 Due to capacity limits, we are asking each International Law Firm not to send more than three delegates.

-Several Local Counsel from each CIS country (depending on the size of the local legal market) are invited to participate in the Forum.
+Several Local Counsel from each Europe-Caucasus-Asia country (depending on the size of the local legal market) are invited to participate in the Forum.
 The initial list of invited Local Counsel is composed of the firms that enjoy the best reputations in their respective jurisdictions as Local Counsel.
 There is an opportunity for all Local Counsel invitees to recommend other Local Counsel for invitation, and the Organizational Committee, with the assistance of Country Coordinators, will conduct its own research before determining the final list of invited Local Counsel.

 If there are less than four Local Counsel Law Firms from any particular country, the Organizational Committee reserves the right to add qualified Local Counsel from other countries.